Skip to content

 n=$(( ntasks_per_node * numnodes ))

-mpirun -np $n lmp_kokkos_cuda -input in.txt -k on g 2 -sf kk -pk kokkos neigh half newton on
+mpirun -np $n lmp_kokkos_cuda -in in.txt -k on g 2 -sf kk -pk kokkos neigh half newton on